jspadaro/ghidra-esp8266/README.md

 - Tested with Ghidra 10.2.3
 - Requires Tensilica Xtensa plugin: https://github.com/Ebiroll/ghidra-xtensa
   - This fork *appears* more up-to-date than the original
+  - The prebuilt zips are 3 years old as of this writing, you'll have to build yourself

+### Install Xtensa Support

+- This isn't this plugin, you need it

 ### Easy Install - Pre-built Zip